Upper bounds on the dimension of the global attractor of the 2D Navier-Stokes equations on the $\beta-$plane: Introduction

 This is the best unconditional estimate on the dimension of the global attractor and it is known to be sharp \cite{Liu1993, IlyinMiranvilleTiti2004}.
 Thus, quantifying the effect of the Coriolis force on the size of the dimension of the global attractor requires one to exploit the skew-symmetry in a different way.

-It is well-known, however, that the effect of rotation becomes more prominent in the regime of small Rossby number, where the solution has a tendency to become zonal (in 2D), that is, a function only of the latitude $x_2$ \cite{MustafaDjoko2011, Djoko2019}, or barotropic (in 3D), that is, a function only of the horizontal variables, $x_1, x_2$ \cite{GallagherSaint-Raymond2006}.
-This mechanism was originally given clarity by A. Babin, A. Mahalov, B. Nicolaenko in their celebrated work \cite{BabinMahalovNicoleanko_Euler_NSE_rotating}, wherein it was found that the regime of fast rotation offered a stabilizing mechanism that one could exploit in order to effectively reduce the dimensionality of the three-dimensional (3D) Euler and Navier-Stokes systems to either extend the life-span of solutions (in the case of the 3D Euler equations) or establish global-in-time regularity of smooth solutions (in the case of the 3D NSE).
+{It follows from \eqref{eq:NSE:rotating:d} that the Rossby number only directly affects the non-zonal (in 2D) or baroclinic (in 3D) component of the dynamics.
+It is well-known, however, that the effect on those components becomes more prominent in the regime of small Rossby number, where the solution has a tendency to become less non-zonal (in 2D), that is, predominantly zonal (a function only of the latitude $x_2$) \cite{MustafaDjoko2011, Djoko2019}, or less baroclinic (in 3D), that is, predominantly barotropic (a function only of the horizontal variables, $x_1, x_2$) \cite{GallagherSaint-Raymond2006}}.
+This mechanism was given mathematical clarity by A. Babin, A. Mahalov, B. Nicolaenko in their celebrated work \cite{BabinMahalovNicoleanko_Euler_NSE_rotating}, wherein it was found that the regime of fast rotation offered a stabilizing mechanism that one could exploit in order to effectively reduce the dimensionality of the three-dimensional (3D) Euler and Navier-Stokes systems to either extend the life-span of solutions (in the case of the 3D Euler equations) or establish global-in-time regularity of smooth solutions (in the case of the 3D NSE) (see also the work by Schochet \cite{Schochet1988}).
 The Coriolis force also introduces dispersive effects into the system.
-This point of view was developed in \cite{BabinIlyinTiti2011, KostiankoTitiZelik2018} in the context of the 1D KdV equation, 1D complex Ginzburg-Landau equation, and the 1D Kuramoto-Sivashinsky equation.
+This point of view was developed in, {for instance}, \cite{BabinIlyinTiti2011, KostiankoTitiZelik2018} in the context of the 1D KdV equation, 1D complex Ginzburg-Landau equation, and the 1D Kuramoto-Sivashinsky equation.
 The stabilization effects arising from the dispersive nature of the rotation were also studied in \cite{ElgindiWidmayer2017} in the context of the 2D Euler equations on the $\beta$-plane.
-We also refer the reader to \cite{CheminDesjardinsGallagherGrenier2006} for a comprehensive study of the dispersive effects of rotation in geophysics.
+We refer the reader to \cite{CheminDesjardinsGallagherGrenier2006} for a comprehensive study of the dispersive effects of rotation in geophysics.